agiq/eda/README.md

 # Lending Club Analysis
+Note: Below is a summary of our analysis.
+You can find a full write up at my [Github Page](https://agiq.github.io/eda/).
 Lending Club is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:<br> <br>
 1.If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company <br> <br>